 According to the Public Health Agency’s general director, these guidelines mean that unvaccinated people should avoid going to bars, nightclubs, and large events such as theatres, concerts, and sports events.
-This is because the previous laws ensuring distancing at those venues will be removed from September 29th, so it will not be possible to ensure keeping a distance there.
+This is because now that the previous laws ensuring distancing at those venues have been removed, it may not be possible to ensure keeping a distance there.

 General recommendations for the public removed

-Recommendations to avoid crowding, to meet each other outdoors rather than indoors, to practise good hand hygiene will no longer be in effect after September 29th.
+Recommendations to avoid crowding, to meet each other outdoors rather than indoors and to practise good hand hygiene are no longer be in effect after September 29th.
 Note the exception for unvaccinated people as explained above.

-Recommendations that applied to organisations and companies (called föreskrifter in Swedish) will also be removed, including for example rules around organised sports, rules for workplaces, and for people organising events.
+Recommendations that applied to organisations and companies (called föreskrifter in Swedish) have also been removed, including for example rules around organised sports, rules for workplaces, and for people organising events.